lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### Header Fields {#HeaderFields}

-The SCHC F/R messages use the following fields (see the related formats in {{Fragfor}})
+The SCHC F/R messages use the following fields (see the related formats in {{Fragfor}}):

-* Rule ID: this is used to identify
+* Rule ID: this field is present in all the SCHC F/R messages.
+It is used to identify

   * that a SCHC F/R message is being carried, as opposed to an unfragmented SCHC Packet,